KYUHEON-LEE-94/KYUHEON-LEE-94/README.md

 # 🌱 Intro
 Hi I'm Web Developer! use Java, Kotlin, python, Go
-Well.. honestly python, Go are studying..
+honestly python, Go are studying..
 I worked about 2 years as developer.
 So junior

 I hope study every new one